shivax-21/OWELIA/README.md

 > [!NOTE]
 > The dataset provided on Kaggle is an Excel file to avoid any bugs, use the CSV file provided inside this repo.

-Click [here](https://github.com/shivax-21/OWELIA/blob/main/dataset/clean_data.csv) to download the raw files.
+Click [here](https://github.com/shivax-21/OWELIA/tree/main/dataset) to download the raw csv files.